1891 Australian shearers' strike: Background

-In 1891, wool production was one of Australian continent's largest industries, however, working conditions for sheep shearers during the 19th century in Australia were consistently poor.
+In 1891, wool production was one of the Australian continent's largest industries, however, working conditions for sheep shearers during the 19th century in Australia were consistently poor.
 With the growth of the wool industry, more workers became shearers and employees of the sheds and as their number and influence rose, many joined unions to campaign for better conditions.

 By 1890, the Amalgamated Shearers' Union of Australasia boasted tens of thousands of members, and had unionised thousands of sheds.
 At their annual conference in Bourke in 1890, the Union laid down a new rule, which prohibited members from working with non-union workers.
 Soon after, shearers at Jondaryan Station on the Darling Downs went on strike over this issue.
 As non-union labour was still able to process the wool, the Jondaryan shearers called for help.
 The Rockhampton wharfies responded and refused to touch the Jondaryan wool.
 The unionists won the battle.
 This galvanised the squatters, and they formed the Pastoralists' Federal Council, to counter the strength of the unions.
 The Australian Socialist League also involved itself directly with the shearers as the strike loomed (which would lead to its involvement in the foundation of the Australian Labor Party).